The following organizations are dedicated to helping people get the abortion care they need, no matter what.

 This workbook was created by Peg Johnson from Abortion Conversation Projects and Mercedez Sanchez from Cedar River Clinics.

-The following organizations can provide support to people currently facing legal trouble surrounding a pregnancy or information for those who want to know how to protect themselves from being penalized by the government in pregnancy-related situations.
+The following organizations can provide support to people currently facing legal trouble surrounding a pregnancy, or information for those who want to know how to protect themselves from prosecution in pregnancy-related situations.

-If When How’s mission is to transform the law and policy landscape through advocacy, support, and organizing so all people have the power to determine if, when, and how to define, create, and sustain families with dignity and to actualize sexual and reproductive wellbeing on their own terms.
-If When How’s helpline, reprolegalhelpline.org, has information about the law and self-managed abortion, and can also connect you to lawyers if you have been investigated or arrested for your abortion, or think you may be.
-If When How also works to change the law to uphold people’s human and constitutional rights to reproductive
+If/When/How’s mission is to transform the law and policy landscape through advocacy, support, and organizing so all people have the power to determine if, when, and how to define, create, and sustain families with dignity and to actualize sexual and reproductive wellbeing on their own terms.
+If/When/How’s advocacy work seeks to change the law in order to uphold people’s human and constitutional rights to reproductive decision-making.

 advocatesforpregnantwomen.org